Olacoachee/DS-ML-DOCUMENTATION/README.md

         plt.title(f"{col} vs Claim")
         plt.show()
 ```
-In this step, I visualized the distribution of numerical features against the target variable Claim.
-For each numerical column (excluding Claim itself), a boxplot was generated to show how the values vary between different claim outcomes.
-This helps identify potential patterns, trends, or outliers in the data that may influence claim occurrences.

 <img width="387" height="265" alt="YearOfObservation vs Claim" src="https://github.com/user-attachments/assets/5202b44a-45e5-46c5-a8ca-4d9b548094af" /> <br> Figure 5: Year of Observation vs Claim